Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 - 10 additional days to provide evidence of mitigating circumstances or rehabilitation either orally or in writing

-- Two days added if the notice is delivered by US postal mail
+- Two days are added if the notice is delivered by US postal mail.

 The employer can inform the applicant the position will be closed if the applicant does not respond within 10 days when holding the position open would cause an undue burden on the employer, and the employer explains why it would.